rishsriv/rishsriv.github.io/_posts/2015-09-06-Bully-Yourself.md

 It's very tempting to let the adversities in your personal life affect your work.
 Bully yourself, and stop feeling sorry for yourself.

-Far too many people admit that they are not entirely satisfied with their life, but feel the lack the skills to improve it.
-But we live in an era where anyone with an internet connection that learn almost any skill (including how to code, and how to build a company) for free on Coursera, Udacity, edX, MITx or HarvardX.
-And we also live in an era where it is ridiculously cheap and fast to build out digital prototypes that you can get feedback on.

-There are too many people I have met lately who are insanely smart and talented, but still lead lives that they are unhappy with, because they refuse to bully themselves.
-That is a travesty.

-Good things do not comes to those who wait patiently.
+Good things do not come to those who wait patiently.
 Good things come to those who shake the world until it gives them what they want.